The 2026 “Cape Epic” Cycle Race

 Today is Friday, and the cyclists are expected here on Sunday, with a 7 am Monday departure on the first of three legs, starting from Montagu (High School).

-I will update this post as and when.
+I will create further posts as and when.
 I’ll be on the lookout for further moments.
 Stay tuned.

 I walked up the road past this spill over traffic, my interest piquing.